Traulsen TBC Blast Chillers Make Quick Cooling a Snap

 Blast chillers have been growing in popularity in the commercial kitchen both for their ability to preserve food safety and as a part of the preparation process themselves in some modern cuisine.
 We’re certain that trend will get a further boost with the introduction of the new Traulsen TBC blast chillers line, which pairs high-performance rapid refrigeration with the super-easy-to-use Epicon Visual Interface.

-Like other blast chillers, Traulsen TBC models are factory preset to lower the temperature of food from nearly 160 degrees Fahrenheit to 37 degrees within just 90 minutes.
+Like other blast chillers, Traulsen TBC models are factory-preset to lower the temperature of food from nearly 160 degrees Fahrenheit to 37 degrees within just 90 minutes.
 That in itself is an impressive accomplishment, especially since that moves your product out of the danger zone for bacterial growth, which stretches from 46 degrees to about 154 degrees, much quicker than normal refrigeration can.
-But we wouldn’t brag on these new TBC blast chillers if they didn’t achieve that while also being truly remarkable.
+Read on to learn more about the additional features available on the TBC blast chillers.

-Traulsen TBC: Blast Chillers So Smart, They Do the Thinking for You
+Traulsen Blast Chillers Do the Thinking for You

-There are what seem like a dozen ways Traulsen TBC blast chillers can work to preserve the quality and safety of your food, and all of them are incredibly easy.
-In fact, one of the ways it can be programmed to do its work is by your forgetting to program it.
-No really, it’s true!
+There are several ways Traulsen TBC blast chillers can work to preserve the quality and safety of your food, and all of them are incredibly easy.
+In fact, one of the ways it can do its work is without you having to change any settings at all.

-Manual Menu Allows You to Call All the Shots for Your Blast Chiller
+Manual Menu Allows You to Call the Shots

 Having an automatic option that essentially does the work for you is nice, but sometimes you need to be in complete control in the kitchen.
 Traulsen TCB blast chillers give you that opportunity with the Manual Menu mode, but don’t think manual means difficult.
 Thanks to the Epicon visual interface, controlling the system is as easy as (chilling) pie.